 Information for Kernel info replies.
-'Implementation' refers to the kernel (e.g. IPython), rather than the language (e.g. Python).
+'Implementation' refers to the kernel (e.g. IPython), and 'language' refers to the language it interprets (e.g. Python).
 The 'banner' is displayed to the user in console UIs before the first prompt.
 All of these values are strings.